Yahplee/readme-generator/demo/demo-readme.md

 - [License](#license)

 ## Installation

 I finished the index.js and generateMarkdown.js files.

 ## Usage

 Run the application

 ## Contributing

 None for now.

 ## Tests

 Run node.js

 ## Questions

 If you have any questions, please feel free to reach me at:

-- Yahplee
+- GitHub: Yahplee
-- something@gmail.com
+- Email: something@gmail.com

 ## License

 This project is nested under the following license: MIT